 - 1. In addition to the General Entrance Requirements, candidates for admission should satisfy one of the following: - (a) Scottish Qualifications Authority (SQA) Higher examinations.
-At least AAABB including Chemistry and at least one of Biology, Mathematics or Physics.
-If Biology or Mathematics has not been passed at Higher grade, each must normally have been passed at Standard grade Credit Level (grade 1 or 2) or Intermediate 2 (grade A or B).
+At least AAAAB including Chemistry (A grade) and at least one of Biology, Mathematics or Physics.
+If Biology or Mathematics have not been passed at Higher grade, each must normally have been passed at Standard grade Credit Level (grade 1 or 2) or Intermediate 2 (grade A or B).
 A pass must also be offered in Standard grade English at Credit Level (grade 1 or 2) or Intermediate 2 (grade A or B). - (b) General Certificate of Education (GCE) examinations.
-AAB at Advanced (A2) level, including Chemistry and at least one other science.
-If Biology or Mathematics is not offered at Advanced (A2) or AS Level, each must normally have been passed at GCSE grade B or better.
+AAA at Advanced (A2) level, including Chemistry and at least one of Biology, Mathematics or Physics.
+If Biology or Mathematics are not offered at Advanced (A2), each must normally have been passed at GCSE grade B or better.
 A pass must also be offered in GCSE English at grade B or better. - (c) Passes in other examinations at such levels and in such subjects as the Dean may accept as an equivalent qualification to those mentioned in (a) or (b).